 It certainly would be comforting during periods when we are facing serious difficulties to believe that we have a guardian angel to guide and/or protect us, but is there a biblical basis for such a belief?
-Let’s consider several scripture passages that may support the existence of guardian angels.
+We will consider several scriptures that may support the existence of guardian angels.

 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, except when we are quoting a source that uses a different translation.
 And, when bold print is shown in the scriptures that we quote in this article, it is to focus on certain words that we will be addressing in our subsequent discussion.]

 1. In Psalm 34:7, the psalmist states, “The angel of the Lord encamps all around those who fear Him, and delivers them.”